forksnd/anbernic-h700-fw-comparing/README.md

 - Longer boot times
 - No USB OTG supoort
 - No HDMI support
-- No wifi profiles support
+- No WI-FI profiles support
-- No wifi WPA3 support (will fixed)
+- No WI-FI WPA3 support (will fixed)
 - No RGB support
 - No community apps